Wealthfront review 2025

 You can use the tool to automatically load all the information from your accounts into the planner.
 That’s not only brokerage accounts or retirement accounts, but also bank accounts, credit cards and even your mortgage.
 You won’t have to manually update anything either.

 You’ll be able to project your net worth over time, establish financial goals (a house, college tuition, retirement) and see how financial decisions may affect each of these goals.
 Will you have enough to retire?
 How will buying that new car affect your overall financial picture?
-You don’t just get a “yes” or “no,” so you’ll see the effects on your wealth in a graphic.
+You don’t just get a “yes” or “no,” and you’ll see the effects on your wealth in a graphic.

 To measure your potential future financial position, the planning tool pulls in third-party data on retirement spending, earnings growth, property prices and estimated college costs.
 Then you’ll get detailed estimates of future costs so you can make informed decisions about how to act.